 If you’ve recently been to the motor oil aisle at your local auto parts store, you know there are a lot of options.
 You’ll see bottles with lots of numbers, synthetic oil and conventional.
-You’ve probably wondered “what is the difference in oil types?” and “which car oil is best?”
+You’ve probably wondered “what is the difference in oil types?” and “which car oil is best?” or even, "Does it matter what oil I put in my car?"
 Trust Castrol for expert advice to help you make sense of it all.

 You don’t have to be an expert to choose your own oil.
 In fact, the Castrol Motor Oil Finder can easily match the right oil to your specific vehicle.
 But there are some things that are good to know.
 So read on to learn about the types of oil and the differences in grades, which measure viscosity and performance.